Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Plenty-Yarrambat has 58 active public transport stops, all of which are bus stops.
+Plenty - Yarrambat has 58 active public transport stops, all of which are bus stops.
 These stops are served by six different routes that together facilitate 3,258 weekly passenger trips.
-The accessibility of these services is rated as good, with residents typically located approximately 353 meters from the nearest stop.
+The area's transport accessibility is rated as good, with residents typically residing 353 meters from the nearest stop.

-Across all routes, buses run an average of 465 trips per day, which equates to about 56 weekly trips per individual stop.
+On average, there are 465 trips per day across all routes, which equates to approximately 56 weekly trips per individual stop.

 Frequently Asked Questions - Transport